Economy of Bihar: Post-Independence

-The Rashtriya Janata Dal leader, Lalu Prasad's, support of social justice ensured that politics was dominated by Mandal politics and caste rather than development during this period.
+The Rashtriya Janata Dal leader, Lalu Prasad Yadav's party, support of social justice ensured that politics was dominated by Mandal politics and caste rather than development during this period.
 Also, the criminalisation of politics during this time created a business unfriendly climate and contributed to the economic collapse.
 The biggest crisis business faced was with organised kidnapping, which was linked to the ruling RJD.
 The resulting crisis led to a flight of capital, middle class professionals, and business leaders to other parts of India.
 The flight of business and capital increased unemployment and this led to the mass migration of Bihari farmers and unemployed youth to more developed states of India.